Listing Courses and Certificates on your CV

 Key Takeaways

 Listing certifications on your resume can help reinforce your qualifications for a job and set you apart from other applicants.
 In general, only list certifications that are relevant to the position that you are applying for.
-There are four different places that you can list your certifications: with post-nominal letters next to your name, in your resume summary, in your education section, and/or in a designated certification section.
+There are four different places that you can list your certifications: with post-nominal letters next to your name, in your CV summary, in your education section, and/or in a designated certification section.

 Not sure how to translate your certifications, skills, and experience into an eye-catching resume?
 Consider using Jobseeker’s professional resume creation tool.
-You can enter in all of your information, choose between several polished resume layouts, and easily change the style, color scheme, and fonts.
+You can enter in all of your information, choose between several polished CV layouts, and easily change the style, color scheme, and fonts.
 Then download your finished resume instantly and get started applying for jobs!